Priyaatiwarii/Priyaatiwarii/README.md

 - LinkedIn:
 - https://www.linkedin.com/in/priya-tiwari-13b0ba29a
 - Pronouns: ...She/Her
-- I believe Consitency matters more than motivation and I enjoy learning new technologies step by step.
+- I believe Consistency matters more than motivation and I enjoy learning new technologies step by step.

 <!---